4d/docs/website/translated_docs/es/WebServer/webServerConfig.md

 | `WEB SET OPTION`              | `Web CORS enabled`                                 | 0 (disabled, default) or 1 (enabled)                |
 | Caja de diálogo de parámetros | Página Options (II)/Activar CORS                   | Unchecked by default                                |

 The 4D web server implements cross-origin resource sharing (CORS) to allow specific Web pages served from another domain to access the current Web application's resources via XHR calls, e.g., using REST.
-For security reasons, "cross-domain" requests are forbidden at the browser level by default.
+Por razones de seguridad, las peticiones "cross-domain" están prohibidas por defecto a nivel del navegador.
 When enabled, XHR calls (e.g. REST requests) from Web pages outside the domain can be allowed in your application (you need to define the list of allowed addresses in the CORS domain list, see CORS Settings below).
 In this case, if a non-allowed domain or method sends a cross site request, it is rejected with a "403 - forbidden" error response.

 When disabled (default), all cross site requests sent with CORS are ignored.